 Yet, what separates good (enough) from great, is in the art of coaching.
 It’s the subtleties in how they communicate that allows them to get the most out of their teams.

-Enlivened by this notion, I stumbled across these videos that will help each of us become more effective communicators with our athletes.
+Anchored by this notion, I was pumped when I stumbled across these videos that can help each of us become more effective communicators with our athletes.

 Acknowledgement vs. Praise